Kalotermitidae: Ecology

 Alates fly during warm, sunny days, when temperatures range from 80 to 100 F. They emerge from exit holes in wood and take off in all directions.
 They exhibit phototropic behavior during dispersal flights, often aggregating at lights, with at least one species showing a preference for light with a wavelength between 460 and 550 nm.
 After landing, they break off their wings which they do by holding their wingtips against a substrate and turning until the wing breaks off at the base.
 Dealates find a mate and engage in courtship activity.
 King and Queen mate for life.

 Systematics

 The Kalotermitidae belong to the "lower termites", a now-defunct paraphyletic assemblage which classifies termites based on the presence ("lower") or absence ("higher") of endosymbiotic gut flagellates in addition to bacteria.
 The "lower" termites include all termite families except the Termitidae, which alone constitute the "higher" termites.
 Recent phylogenetic studies have supported the Kalotermitidae as a monophyletic group.

 The Kalotermitidae have no recognized classification above genera, the relationships between which are still largely unknown and poorly studied.
 Limited molecular evidence supports the genus Kalotermes as a basal lineage within the family, so is one of the most anciently diversifying, as well as having two major branches, in which Kalotermes is sister to Ceratokalotermes.
 However, this partially contradicts older morphological phylogenies, and is the result of a study limited to eight genera.
+The most extensive phylogenetic study of drywood termites revealed several instances of long-distance transoceanic dispersal during their extensive evolutionary history.